 I believe the photograph shown in the above image, which is a reduced version of the previous image in the Photo Gallery of these pages, was taken in the same building as the one shown at the top of this page.
 I have included this image here so it can be compared and contrasted with the image at the top of the page.
 The first connection I noticed was the arches that can be seen around the windows on the right hand side of the image above, which look the same as the archways in the far wall on the left hand side of the image at the top of this page.
 When looking at the construction of the archways by zooming in on higher resolution copies of these images, the size and shape of the bricks and their arrangement look exactly the same.

-One of the differences between these two images is that the spot where the wooden box between the first and second machinists in the centre of the image above is standing, has a machine which looks like a small milling machine standing there at the bottom of the image at the top of this page to the right of centre.
-Another difference is that the wall or notice board with all the papers, which presumably are drawings and specification sheets attached to it, on the left hand side of the image above, is not evident in the image at the top of this page.
-There is someone standing in front of this information board in the image above, reading one of the sheets.
+One of the differences between these two images is that the spot where the wooden box is standing, seen between the first turner at his lathe and the first machinist behind him with his arm resting on his milling machine in the image above, has a machine which looks like a small milling machine standing at that spot seen at the bottom of the image at the top of this page to the right of centre.
+Another difference is that the wall or notice board with all the papers attached to it, which presumably are drawings and specification sheets, seen on the left hand side of the image above, is not evident in the image at the top of this page.
+There is someone seen standing in front of this information board/wall in the image above, reading one of the sheets.
 He is slightly obscured by a drive belt.

 In conclusion, the above two images come from photographs which were taken in the same building at different times, as some of the layout has changed with time.
-The man on the left of a well dressed pair who are observing the scene to the left of the machinist leaning on a milling machine, in the image above, I have nicknamed ATMOM (Automatic Totalisators Man Of Mystery) in other related Photo Gallery pages.
+The man on the left of a well dressed pair who seem to be observing the scene, located to the left of the machinist in a white shirt and wearing braces with his left arm up and resting on a milling machine at the centre of the image above, I have nicknamed ATMOM (Automatic Totalisators Man Of Mystery) as described in other Photo Gallery pages relating to this factory.
 I have deduced he is a visitor to the factory.
-He is dressed like no one else I have seen in my photo collection on this subject, in a Mandarin Collar, cravat suit and hat.
-He also appears in a photograph that shows him in the same outfit and in a photograph that is clearly inside one of the Alice Street factory buildings.
+He is dressed like no one else I have seen in my photo collection on this subject, in a Mandarin Collar, cravat suit and hat with a handkerchief in his breast pocket.
+He also appears in another factory photograph, that shows him in the same outfit, that was clearly taken inside one of the Alice Street factory buildings.
 As a result I think it is reasonably safe to conclude that the two images above also show the inside of an Automatic Totalisators Limited Alice Street factory building.